Promoting Employee Health

 Basic Stance

-* The term “health and productivity management” is a registered trademark of the Workshop for the Management of Health on Company and Employee.
+* The term “health and productivity management” is a registered trademark of Non-Profit Organization Kenkokeiei.

 DENSO Health Declaration